 By Mike Bennighof, Ph.D.

-Don’t wait to put River Fleets on your game table!
+Don’t wait to put River Battleships on your game table!
 Join the Gold Club and find out how to add it to your collection!

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-Leopold enjoys swimming.
+Leopold knows the number.